px/cfapp-piwik-analytics/README.md

   * automatically validate, check, and minify .js files
   * automatically validate and check cloudflare.json &amp; other json files with jsonlint
 * Describe the [test app](./test) better, and it's individual files.

+### IMPOSSIBLE!
+  * provide &lt;noscript&gt; tag for recording visitors without Javascript using a 1x1 gif pixel; CloudFlare no longer supports applications which are not loaded as Javascript modules.

 Contributing